jdmar3/inls161/_posts/2017-07-07-create-your-site.md

 You don't send a paper off to your professor without proofreading it (you shouldn't, anyway).
 Similarly, you do not want to put a website online that you haven't tested.

-All we need to do destroy the first container we created (don't worry, it's just a virtual machine) and then create a new container using the Ruby stack.{sidenote '' '"Running Jekyll on Codeanywhere (or any Cloud Based Coding Platform)."
+All we need to do destroy the first container we created (don't worry, it's just a virtual machine) and then create a new container using the Ruby stack.{sidenote 'installjekyll' '"Running Jekyll on Codeanywhere (or any Cloud Based Coding Platform)."
 Last updated 27 April 2015. http://intenseagile.com/2015/04/27/running-jekyll-on-codeanywhere.html'}

 1. Right click on your old container in the file tree and select "Destroy" from the menu.
 2. Wait until it finishes.